yan-soon/tp/docs/DeveloperGuide.md

 The `EditCommandParser` class helps to parse a user's input before creating the correct edit command.

 GradPad uses the `EditModuleDescriptor` class to facilitate edit operations.
 An `EditModuleDescriptor` is a temporary bridge that holds the newly-edited fields of a module.
-You can set the `ModuleCode`, `ModularCredit`, and `Tags` of an `EditModuleDescriptor`.
-It is also fine to omit any of them, which is important as we don't want to be overly-concerned with which fields are to be edited and which are not.
+You can set the `ModuleCode` and `Tags` of an `EditModuleDescriptor`, whereas the `ModuleTitle` and `ModularCredits` of a module will be retrieved automatically via NUSMods.
+At least one field (`ModuleCode` or `Tags`) must be specified to successfully edit a module.

 Given below is how an edit operation behaves at each step of its execution.